Ruben-Arushanyan/actions-creator/README.md

 <hr/>

 ## Customize
-We do not recommend customize, but if you need to do it, you can easily do that: \
+We do not recommend to customize, but if you need to do it, you can easily do that: \
 see: [Produce By Path Pattern](https://github.com/ruben-arushanyan/produce-by-path)
 <hr/>